In trading, exposure is a general term that can mean three things:

 In share trading, your exposure would be equal to the total amount you had spent on opening positions.
 So if you bought $500 of Coca Cola shares, then the total amount you can lose on your trade is $500, if Coca Cola shares become worthless.

 In leveraged trading, your exposure can be amplified considerably beyond your initial outlay, known as your margin.
 Some trades, for example, will only require a 10% margin and as such will be exposed 90% beyond the amount you deposit.
 In these cases, profit can be multiplied but losses can exceed initial deposits.
-For more information on limiting your risk, see our education section.
+For more information on limiting your risk, see our risk management section.

 Finally, market exposure can refer to the portion of a fund or portfolio that is invested in a particular sector or asset.
 A $10,000 portfolio that has $3,000 invested in gold, for example, would have 30% market exposure to gold.